redhat-cop/cert-utils-operator/README.md

 1. `key` with the content of `tls.key`.
 2. `certificate` with the content of `tls.crt`.
 3. `caCertificate` with the content of `ca.crt`.

+The `destinationCACertificate` can also be injected.
+To activate this feature use the following annotation: `cert-utils-operator.redhat-cop.io/destinationCA-from-secret: "<secret-name>"`.
+The following field will be updated:

-4. `destinationCACertificate` with the content of `ca.crt`.
-Only for `reencrypt` routes, if the optional annotation: `cert-utils-operator.redhat-cop.io/replace-dest-CA: "true"` is set.
+1. `destinationCACertificate` with the content of `ca.crt`.

+Note that the two annotations can point to different secrets.

 ## Creating java keystore and truststore